One for All: Universal Quantum Conic Programming Framework for Hard-Constrained Combinatorial Optimization Problems: Preliminaries

-The $\mathcal{M}_{\bm{\alpha}}$ are therefore non-unitary LCU-circuits, parameterized by three complex numbers $\bm{\alpha}$.
-Note that since $U_{3} = \one$, choosing $\bm{\alpha} = (0, 0, 1)$ always reproduces the initial state $\ket{\phi}$; hence minimizing over the ansatz class \eqref{equation:AnsatzClass} cannot worsen the result.
-The parameter optimization for the proposed ansatz class translates into \begin{taggedsubequations}{QCP-OPT} \end{taggedsubequations}
+The $\mathcal{M}_{\bm{\alpha}}$ are therefore non-unitary LCU-circuits, parameterised by three complex numbers $\bm{\alpha}$.
+Note that since $U_{3} = \one$, choosing $\bm{\alpha} = (0, 0, 1)$ always reproduces the initial state $\ket{\phi}$; hence minimising over the ansatz class \eqref{equation:AnsatzClass} cannot worsen the result.
+The parameter optimisation for the proposed ansatz class translates into \begin{taggedsubequations}{QCP-OPT} \end{taggedsubequations}